Wireless Slip Ring

 - Create unique competitive advantages in the design, operation and convenience of your products

 Proxi-Ring applications can be found in just about any industry as design engineers start to understand the ability of wireless power to overcome the constraints of traditional mechanical slip rings.

 Our first major customer application was in the forestry industry for John Deere.
 This was a hostile, highly demanding environment — requiring a solution that was hermetically sealed, could stand a wide range of operating temperatures (from hot and humid to snow and ice), and could withstand shocks of up to 50Gs in force.

 Wind Turbine Control Systems:

-We have also successfully implemented our Proxi-Ring into several wind turbines in Spain alongside leading renewables operation and maintenance service provider, IM Future.
+We have tested our Proxi-Ring system in several wind turbines in Spain alongside a leading renewables operation and maintenance service provider.
 The system is designed to remove the failures and intermittent connections caused by mechanical slip rings and provide reliable transfer of power and data between the nacelle and hub of the wind turbine.